vanvalenlab/bebi205/bebi205/assignments/assignment-1.md

 If you're stuck on where to start, here's a suggested outline.

 1. Make the marker expression panel (see [Deliverables](deliverables) for more details).
 Use this to decide which channels to keep.
 1. Use the cell segmentations to make a training dataset, where each element is a cropped view with channel data centered on each cell.
 Your training dataset will reqire some amount of feature engineering (e.g., normalize the channels).
 Save this dataset.
-Note: you can make a small version of this dataset with just a couple of images, use this to debug and make sure your model is "somewhat" learning, then expand using the remaining images.
+Note: you can make a small version of this dataset with just a couple of images, use this to debug and make sure your model is "somewhat" learning, then expand using the remaining images. _You may not need the full dataset: start with a small subset and see how your model does before scaling up training._
 1. Set up a training pipeline (e.g., with a linear model) using the dataset of individual cells.

 (deliverables)=